ISL Announces Global Broadcasters for Season Three (2021)

 The league offers streaming series to “more than 140 countries and regions around the world,” and paid streaming is available for those who can’t watch TV.

 It is not yet clear what equivalents are available in the networks below in each country.
-We know, for example, that CBS and CBC won’t be hosting everything right now.
+We know, for example, that CBS and CBC don’t host everything right now.

 You will see